MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/alternate-distribution-options.md

    *  32-bit Windows: `HKEY_LOCAL_MACHINE\Software\Microsoft\Edge\Extensions`
    *  64-bit Windows: `HKEY_LOCAL_MACHINE\Software\Wow6432Node\Microsoft\Edge\Extensions`

 1. Create a new key, or folder, under **Extensions** with the same name as the ID of your extension.
-For example, create the key with the name `aaaaaaaaaabbbbbbbbbbcccccccccc`.
+For example, create the key with the name `aaaaaaaabbbbbbbbccccccccdddddddd`.

 1. In the **Extensions** key, create the `update_url` property, and set the value to `https://edge.microsoft.com/extensionwebstorebase/v1/crx`.
 The `update_url` property points to the `.crx` file of your extension in the Microsoft Edge Add-ons website.